 As discussed in Chapter 1 of this document, the project is in an urbanized area of Merced County, with commercial and industrial businesses surrounding the intersection.
 The existing intersection has two-way stop control on Gerard Avenue and free-flowing traffic on State Route 59.
-All the proposed build alternatives would add intersection control to the intersection.
+All build alternatives will add intersection control to the intersection.

-The project may impact greenhouse gas emissions, hazards and hazardous materials, transportation, and utilities and service systems, but with the implementation of avoidance and minimization measures as discussed in Chapter 2, the effects would be less than significant.
+The project may impact greenhouse gas emissions, hazards and hazardous materials, transportation, and utilities and service systems, but with the implementation of avoidance and minimization measures as discussed in Chapter 2, the effects will be less than significant.

-With the implementation of avoidance and minimization measures, the project would have a less than significant impact on the environment.
-All other impacts would be avoided and minimized through the implementation of Caltrans' best management practices, standard specifications, and standard special provisions.
-Therefore, the project would not have a significant impact on human beings either directly or indirectly.
+With the implementation of avoidance and minimization measures, the project will have a less than significant impact on the environment.
+All other impacts will be avoided and minimized through the implementation of Caltrans' best management practices, standard specifications, and standard special provisions.
+Therefore, the project will not have a significant impact on human beings either directly or indirectly.